 Cleaning and Maintenance

-Proper care keeps your mandoline working smoothly:
+In addition, proper care keeps your mandoline working smoothly:

 - Disassemble Carefully: Remove blades and guards.